-The IET SIL Determination 2014 has drawn together a number of speakers from different sectors with extensive experience of the application of Safety Integrity Levels.
+The IET SIL Determination 2014 brought together a number of speakers from different sectors with extensive experience of the application of Safety Integrity Levels.

-The event will provide an introduction to the concept of a “SIL” and its importance in the design process for a safety-rated system to IEC 61508 or one of the standards within the family of IEC 61508 (e.g. IEC 61511, IEC 62061).
+The event provided an introduction to the concept of a “SIL” and its importance in the design process for a safety-rated system to IEC 61508 or one of the standards within the family of IEC 61508 (e.g. IEC 61511, IEC 62061).

-Sufficient time will be allowed for interaction between speakers and delegates both during the individual presentations but also in the panel session at the end of the day.
+Sufficient time was allowed for interaction between speakers and delegates both during the individual presentations but also in the lively panel session at the end of the day.

 Find out more about the seminar day.